hackshackshacks/browser-technologies/opdracht3/README.md

 ![IE11](https://github.com/hackshackshacks/browser-technologies/blob/master/opdracht3/readme_images/old5.jpg?raw=true)

 #### Funkify
 I used the funkify extension to test the accesibility of my website.
+It passed all the tests easily so in the area it should be pretty accesible.